-Accepting gold means that Quadriga has to actually store the gold.
-Bitcoin Magazine appears convinced Quadriga is up to the task.
-The pub writes:
+Accepting gold also means that Quadriga now has to actually store the gold.
+Bitcoin Magazine writes (emphasis mine):

 “Anything can be lost or stolen, of course, but QuadrigaCX is big on security.
 Nobody wants their funds gambled on a fractional reserve system, so all deposits are backed by gold held in their vault, which the directors have years of experience storing and securing.
 Full details on their storage system are obviously unavailable, but their known security measures are comforting: their office itself lies behind a barred entrance, and neighbors the office of their security company.”

 January 26, 2015 — Ancetera Networks changes its name to Fintech Solutions.
 (BC Laws).
 Lovie Horner is listed as an executive (Bloomberg).
-Anthony Milewski, William Filtness, and Natasha Tsai are also directors.
-(Business Wire)
+Other directors include Anthony Milewski, William Filtness and Natasha Tsai.
+(Business Wire.)

-January 31, 2015 — Despite the positive media coverage, Quadriga is struggling to stay afloat.
-According to a prospectus, the trading platform pulled in a mere $22,168 CAD in revenue during the three-month period ending January 31, 2015.
+January 31, 2015 — Despite the positive media coverage, Quadriga is struggling.
+According to a company prospectus, the trading platform pulled in a mere $22,168 CAD in revenue during the quarter ending Jan.
+31, 2015.
 The company’s net loss for the period was almost $90,000 CAD.
-(Globe and Mail)

-February 23, 2015 — Two of Canada’s biggest crypto exchanges shutter, making Quadriga the biggest crypto exchange in Canada.
-Vault of Satoshi turned off its lights on February 17, and now Cavirtex says it plans to wind down.
-(Bitcoin Magazine)
+February 23, 2015 — Two of Canada’s biggest crypto exchanges shutter, making Quadriga the largest in Canada.
+Vault of Satoshi closed on Feb.
+17, and Cavirtex says it plans to wind down by March 25.
+(Bitcoin Magazine.)

-March 3, 2015 – Quadriga officially announces its plans to go public in a reverse takeover of Whiteside Capital, the shell company set up in October.
+March 3, 2015 – Quadriga officially announces its plans to go public in a reverse takeover of Whiteside Capital, a shell company set up in October.

 Quadriga boasts it will undergo a full financial audit by Wolrige Mahon LLP.
 “We’re excited to be able to provide an unparalleled level of transparency by merging legacy financial audits with innovative blockchain technology,” Cotten tells Bitcoin Magazine.